thinkst/canarytools-docs/docs/common-tasks/incidents.md

 <div class="section-container">
   <div class="details-content">

-Before deleting these incidents from the Console, we'll use [Incidents-All](/incidents/queries.html#all-incidents) API to write the incidents to an output file, archiving them for future reference.
+Before deleting these incidents from the Console, we'll use [Incidents All](/incidents/queries.html#all-incidents) API to write the incidents to an output file, archiving them for future reference.

 We'll also include the archive date in the filename.